FIRST ATTEMPTS AT WOOD BURNING

 When I made my first attempts at wood burning, it was just a hobby—a way to pass the time.
 The year was 1999, and we had just moved from our 20-acres in Central Oregon’s High Desert.
 We had lived an off-grid lifestyle there for about 6-months.
 But over the winter, the snow made traveling in and out of our land almost impossible.
 So, we relocated to an abandoned 160-acre property known to locals as “the compound.”
 The homestead consisted of a small, white, ranch-style house with several other outbuildings and a 2-story red barn.
 All of that was situated in the middle of what used to be a working alfalfa farm.

-Stories of our experiences during that time could fill a book…but that’s not my intention with this post.
-This story is about how I started my adventure into wood burning, or as the art-form is known professionally, pyrography.
+Stories of our experiences during that time could fill a book, but that’s not my intention with this post.
+This story is about how I started my adventure into wood burning, or as the art form is known professionally, pyrography.

-I don’t remember when I acquired the packet of carbon transfer paper that I used for my pyrography projects for years…I think I ordered it from Amazon…but I’m not sure if I already had it on-hand from the office supplies I brought with me for doing administrative work for Jeff’s software business or if I purchased it specifically for doing this art transfer…but we had reams and reams of printer paper because of his business so between all the wood scraps laying around the property, the printer paper, and the carbon paper I had loads of supplies to keep me busily creating art as my heart desired!
+I don’t remember when I acquired the packet of carbon transfer paper I used for my pyrography projects.
+But I think I had it on hand from the office supplies I brought for doing administrative work for Jeff’s software business.
+I might have purchased it specifically for doing this art transfer.
+We had reams and reams of printer paper because of his business, so between all the wood scraps lying around the property, the printer paper, and the carbon paper, I had loads of supplies to keep me busily creating art as my heart desired!

-If I remember correctly, I already had lots of photos saved on my computer from before our move, so I just found some that inspired me and got to work!
+I already had lots of photos saved on my computer from before our move, so I just found some that inspired me and got to work!